OpenBCI/Ultracortex/Mark_III_Nova_REVISED/README.md

 	* Layer Height: 0.2mm
 	* Number of Shells: 3
 	* Speed while extruding: 50-70% (slow it down if possible; these parts are detailed)
+ * QUAD_STAR
+ 	* Material: NinjaFlex or SemiFlex
+	* Supports: NO
+	* Raft: NO
+	* Infill: 20%
+	* Layer Height: 0.3mm
+	* Number of Shells: 3
+	* Speed while extruding: 30-50% (slow it down if possible; these parts are detailed)
+	* Print Temperature: 230-250C (we get more consistant prints when printing at higher temperatures)

 ## RECOMMENDED ASSEMBLY TOOLS